 Fishing is great virtually anywhere on the river, but I have become partial to the stretch just upstream (south) of Lake Nottely, near the town of Blairsville.
 In this area of the river, you will find rainbow trout, brown trout, spotted and largemouth bass, a variety of bream species and even some big channel catfish.
 The Nottley River is without question one of the most diverse streams in this part of the state.

 There are several reasons I prefer this stretch upstream of Lake Nottely, with access being the number one reason.
 Being from south Georgia, the biggest problem I have found with fishing mountain streams is where to access them.
 It seems that every inch of stream bank is owned by someone, and public access is scarce at best on many trout streams.

 So, a few years ago it was by chance that I came upon the Nottely River during a trip to north Georgia.
-My wife wanted to go tubing with our children, which sounded great, but I had two questions for the lady who answered the phone at Pappy’s River tubing.
+My wife wanted to go tubing with our children, which sounded great, but I had two questions for the lady who answered the phone at a tubing rental company.

 How much per person?
 And can I bring my fishing pole?
-The answers were sweet music to my south Georgia ears—$6 a person, and yes, you can fish.
-That was all I needed to hear to load up the kids and head for the river.
+The answers were sweet enough music to my south Georgia ears that I loaded up the kids to head for the river.

-Located just a few miles out of Blairsville, Pappy’s could best be described as a small-town mountain mall, of sorts.
+The tubing company we used is located just a few miles out of Blairsville and is a small-town mountain mall, of sorts.
 They have shops that sell a little bit of everything, a moonshine distillery museum, and all sorts of honey, fudge, ice cream and a host of other snacks.